Cloud Vulnerability DB

 A community-led vulnerabilities database

-Microsoft has released security updates that address both CVE-2025-53771 and CVE-2025-53770.
-The patches include KB5002768 for SharePoint Server Subscription Edition, KB5002754 for SharePoint Server 2019, and KB5002760 for SharePoint Server 2016.
-For systems that cannot immediately apply patches, Microsoft recommends enabling AMSI (Antimalware Scan Interface) in Full Mode, deploying Microsoft Defender for Endpoint protection, and rotating SharePoint Server ASP.NET machine keys.
-If AMSI cannot be enabled, servers should be disconnected from the internet until patches can be applied (Microsoft Blog, Bleeping Computer).
+Microsoft has released security updates to address this vulnerability: KB5002768 for SharePoint Server Subscription Edition, KB5002754 for SharePoint Server 2019, and KB5002760 for SharePoint Server 2016.
+For systems that cannot immediately apply patches, Microsoft recommends enabling AMSI in Full Mode and rotating SharePoint Server ASP.NET machine keys.
+If AMSI cannot be enabled, affected servers should be disconnected from the internet until patches can be applied (Microsoft Blog).

 Source: This report was generated using AI